ubc-library-rc/intro-AGOL/content/analyze-data.md

 Because we're working in ArcGIS Online, let's take a look at a comprehensive [dataset](https://resources-covid19canada.hub.arcgis.com/datasets/health-region-summaries) that provides health region summaries from Esri's data hub for COVID-19 data in Canada.

-The map at the top of this page shows the extent of the data, and the **Overview** tab below shows us all of the attributes associated with this dataset.
+The map associated with this dataset at the link above shows the extent of the data and the divisions of health region summaries.
+Clicking on **View Table** in the upper right will open the attribute table and shows us all of the attributes associated with this dataset.
 Notice the population data by age available for this dataset.
+Use the bar at the bottom of the table to scroll to the right.

-This will be useful for trying to visualize the relationship between death due to COVID-19 and age since we know that [vulnerability increases with age, particularly over 60 years](https://www.canada.ca/en/public-health/services/publications/diseases-conditions/vulnerable-populations-covid-19.html).
+Age-related data will be useful for trying to visualize the relationship between death due to COVID-19 and age since we know that [vulnerability increases with age, particularly over 60 years](https://www.canada.ca/en/public-health/services/publications/diseases-conditions/vulnerable-populations-covid-19.html).

 [StatCan found that 52% of excess deaths in Canada from March to June 2020](https://www.ctvnews.ca/health/coronavirus/canadians-age-85-and-older-account-for-over-half-of-excess-deaths-amid-covid-19-statcan-1.5205790), assumed to be due to COVID-19, were among those 85 and older, which is a specific age category in this dataset.

-To the left of the map, there is a download icon.
+Note the download icon on the left side of the map interface.
 If we click on this, a list of download options will appear on the left.
 We see that this dataset is available in a number of different formats.
 To use this data in ArcGIS Online, we could download the data as a spreadsheet or a shapefile, but there are several reasons to use the data in ArcGIS Online without ever downloading it, which may require using a desktop GIS application to manipulate the data before adding it back to ArcGIS Online.

 Good reasons to use data available online through Esri include:
 - Popups that have already been configured appropriately.